 For the Apricot Glaze (optional)

-- 2 Tbsp apricot jam (can substitute with apple sauce or fig jam)
+- 2 Tbsp apricot jam (or substitute apple sauce or fig jam)

 - 2 tsp water